Get Help Now GET HELP NOW • CONFIDENTIAL & FREE (800) 516-4357

 An alcohol overdose can be fatal.
 If you think someone has overdosed, call 911 immediately.
 While waiting for assistance to arrive, help the person lean forward to prevent choking on vomit.
 If the person is unconscious, roll them onto one side with one ear toward the ground.

-Drinking harmful amounts of alcohol regularly over a long period of time, such as years, can have a variety of negative effects on the body.
+The short-term effects of alcohol are very temporary, but if you drink alcohol on a regular or frequent basis, especially if you’re getting intoxicated on a regular basis, it can have long term effects on your health too.
 Alcohol damages many of the body’s organs with repeated exposure, which can increase the risk for disease and organ failure.

 These are some of the dangerous long-term effects of alcohol:

-More than 140,000 people die every year from excessive alcohol use.
+Nearly 180,000 people die every year in the US from excessive alcohol use.
 Experts say most of these deaths are due to negative health effects associated with drinking too much alcohol over a long period.
-Alcohol can impact nearly every system and organ in your body.
+Alcohol can impact nearly every system and organ in your body, so let’s take a closer look at how it impacts specific organs and aspects of your body.

 Brain